webdriverio-community/wdio-rerun-service/README.md

 This service tracks failing tests and scenarios, allowing failing or unstable tests or scenarios to be re-run.

+NOTE: Currently only Webdriver.io versions 5.x and 6.x are supported.
+Support for version 7.x coming shortly.

 ## Re-run vs. Retry

 The `retry` logic built into WDIO for Cucumber and Mocha/Jasmine is helpful for handling flaky steps in Cucumber and flaky tests in Mocha/Jasmine.
 However, for Cucumber this does not take into account that some steps may not be able to retry and running them 2x could break the rest of the Scenario.
 Mocha/Jasmine is another story as the `retry` logic can be applied to an entire test, however, this is still done real-time and perhaps does not account for temporal issues or netework connectivity problems.